Do you wonder how to practice cursive with your child? Then try this fun cursive name monster activity with them.

 I like the fact that this cursive penmanship activity is easily adjustable to your family’s needs.
-For example, instead of names use side words or new vocabularies they need to learn for school.
+For example, instead of names use side words or new vocabulary they need to learn for school.

 This cool activity was a total win in our house, just be aware this activity is intended for big kids.

 If you have younger siblings, they still can participate.
-Just let them color them out.
+Just let them color it out.

 Pin Those Adorable Cursive Name Monsters